Welcome to the University of Hawaii

 Room F – Clinic Rooms

 From the comprehensive hospital environment, you can take just a few steps into an authentic clinic setting.
-Here, video teleconferencing and tele-health capabilities provide participants with opportunities to effectively manage the continuity of care after hospital discharge in outpatient clinics.
+Here, video teleconferencing and tele-health capabilities provide participants with opportunities to effectively manage the continuity of care after hospital discharge to outpatient settings.
 By repeating and practicing skills in different environments, students become well-rounded, competent practitioners.

 Room F2 – Apartment